domsinclair/art/2023-05-16-artoflogging.md

 The most important thing to understand from what has just been added is the Metalama class meta and its member Target.
 In the Metalama documentation it is defined as ‘the entry point for the meta model which can be used in templates to inspect the target code or access other features of the template language’.

 In this case meta.Target will refer to the code that has the [Log] attribute added to it.
 The meta.Target.Type will refer to the class in which the method being logged resides and the meta.Target.Method.Name should, one hopes, be self- explanatory.
 Just a quick note about the CodeDisplayFormat.
 In it’s MinimallyQualified form we’ll get just the `<type name>.<method name>` back.
-If we were to opt for FullyQuallified we’d get `<namespace or alias name>.<type name>.<method name>`.
+If we were to opt for FullyQualified we’d get `<namespace or alias name>.<type name>.<method name>`.

 ```c#
         private static InterpolatedStringBuilder BuildInterpolatedString(bool includeOutParameters)